Why do leaves on evergreens turn yellow?

 A well-cared-for plant in the landscape that suddenly begins dropping leaves or needles can be a very troubling sight.
 There is usually no need to be alarmed since leaf and needle drop often occurs as a natural part of the yearly growth cycle of many plants.
 Most evergreens will naturally drop their older needles or…

-Recently we have received quite a few calls from concerned homeowners and landscapers about holly trees.
-THE CONCERN Some of the leaves are turning yellow and falling off of the trees.
-In some cases it appears that a large amount of the leaves are doing this and it is quite alarming to homeowners worried that…
+We recently received several calls from concerned homeowners and landscapers about holly trees.
+THE CONCERN Some of the leaves are turning yellow and falling off the trees.
+In some cases, it appears that many of the leaves are doing this, which is pretty alarming to homeowners who are worried that their trees may be dying.…

 Read MoreGymnosporangium Rust Disease